simonkorosec/ServeUp-FrontEnd/README.md

 # ServeUp Front-End

-This project was made in PHPstorm, to ensure everything works properly please use the latest version of **PHPstorm** or **WEBstorm** when opening and working on this project.
+This project was made in PHPstorm.
+To ensure everything works properly please use the latest version of **PHPstorm** or **WEBstorm** when opening and working on this project.

 Check the [Wiki](https://github.com/simonkorosec/ServeUp-FrontEnd/wiki) for further information.